carolinecerussi/MegaMood/README.md

 ## October 2 2022 :
 10:30pm : start Tshirt control js file to start organizing website page and keep adding inputs to firebase

+## October 3 2022:
+after testing creating a firebase for my web app's info- changing it to index.js file within project and editing from there